 Steps to Take When You've Maxed Out Your Credit Cards

-If you find yourself in this situation, you'll need to need to cut out any unnecessary spending until you have cleared up a good portion of your debt.
+If you find yourself in this situation, you'll need to cut out any unnecessary spending until you have cleared up a good portion of your debt.
 To do this, you'll need to set up a bare-bones budget.

-If you are in a large amount of debt and have maxed out your credit cards, you may be faced with the choice between which bill to pay.
+If you are in a large amount of debt and have maxed out your credit cards, you may be faced with the choice of which bill to pay.
 This means you'll need to prioritize your payments.

 You may need to find a second job to help you clean up your debt.
 If your budget would work without all the extra debt payments, then a second job is a good fix for the problem, and you can quit once you are out of debt.
-You can also hold a yard sale or sell items online to raise money to pay off your debts.
+You can also hold a yard sale or sell items online to raise money to pay off some of your debts.

 You should create a solid debt payment plan that allows you to focus your money so you can pay off your debts more quickly.
 First, you will need to catch up on all of your payments, and then you should apply any extra money you have to one debt at a time to clean it up more quickly.

-Creditors and ask for a lower interest rate.
+Contact your creditors and ask for a lower interest rate.
 If you cannot make a payment one month, you can contact them to see if they are willing to negotiate different payment terms.
 When you make these types of arrangements, you often close the accounts, and you will no longer be able to use the credit cards, even though you still need to make monthly payments until they are paid off.

 If you have a student loan, you can put it on deferment for up to a year to give you a chance to try to get your other debt under control.
 If you qualify, you may want to transfer your credit card balances to credit cards with lower interest rates, but you must stop using your other credit cards first if you want this to work in your favor.
 Remember, don't close your credit cards until you have paid them off, as this can negatively affect your credit score.